 Media coverage of Jameis Winston and Marcus Mariota as the top two quarterback prospects in the class and the obsession of whether or not a running back will go in the first round have overshadowed Grayson and his potential to become a quality NFL starting quarterback.
 Continue reading “Garrett Grayson: Breaking Down The 2015 NFL Draft’s Dark Horse Quarterback”

 Yes, I have issues with Jameis Winston.
 Continue reading “My Real Issues With Jameis Winston, And Why He Will Be Drafted Number One Overall Despite Them”

 I was listening to the radio and the topic turned to something I hadn’t thought about in quite some time with regards to the NBA.

-Do you remember what the NBA used to be like?
-Serious drug problems, fighting in arenas, image issues; Whatever was associated with bad was associated with the NBA.
+Do you remember how the NBA used to be viewed because of serious drug problems, fighting in arenas, and off-court image issues?
+Whatever was associated with bad was associated with the NBA.
 Continue reading “Jameis Winston Situation Shows Deeper Issue With Institution Of Football”